PERSUE-Lab-ASU/cse467/about.md

 ### Bonus points

-Students can earn bonus points throughout the semester in various ways:
+Students can earn bonus points throughout the semester in various ways (max 10 points per student):
 - **Assignment submission:** 1 bonus point for submitting assignments at least one hour before the deadline.
 - **Ask questions:** 1 bonus point for asking a thought-provoking question during the lecture.
 - **Answer questions:** A discord channel will be created to ask and answer questions.
 You will get 1 bonus point if at least 3 people find your answer to a question useful (please upvote or like the answer if you found it useful).
 Questions must be non-trivial to answer.
-- **Publishing research:** You can get 5% bonus points for your project if you create a blog post video presentation explaining your research and make it public, and publish the codebase (if any) in an <ins>extremely easy-to-use format with comprehensive documentation</ins>.
+- **Publishing research:** You can get up to 5 bonus points for your project if you create a 5-8 min video presentation explaining your research and make it public, and publish the codebase (if any) in an <ins>extremely easy-to-use format with comprehensive documentation</ins>.
 The blog post/video presentation must be prepared in a way that is understandable by anyone curious about scientific research. **Note:** if your project involves human subjects data collection, you must obtain IRB approval *before* conducting the research to make sure that your research method is ethical.
 Talk to me or the TA if you need assistance with this process.
 You can also aim to publish your research at a conference/journal/workshop.
 If applicable, you can continue working on the project toward a publication after the semester ends, and we can explore possible ways to get funding to do this.

 **NOTE: The instructor and TAs reserve exclusive rights to determine if a question/answer/post deserves the bonus point.**